What Are Mala Beads? (A How-To Guide)

 While the tassel may seem at first appearance to be decorative, it’s actually steeped in deep spiritual symbolism.
 The strings of the mala loop through all of the beads, coming together through the Guru bead and finishing in the tassel.
 Some view this coming together of the strings to be symbolic of oneness, both with the Universe and each other.
 It can also be viewed as one’s desire to reach enlightenment.
 While I didn’t list it here, you can also view the string or thread that the beads are threaded on to be an important component of the mala, as it’s the link that brings everything together.

 Want to create your own mala beads?
 Check out Alice Peck’s Mindful Beads: 20 Inspiring Ideas for Stringing and Personalizing Your Own Mala Prayer Beads, Plus Their Meanings.
 This book includes the stories and meanings behind 20 types of beads, plus how to instill your own beads with significance, protection, and promise as you string them.
-Click here for the current Amazon price.

-How to Choose Mala Beads
+How To Choose Mala Beads

 Choosing the right mala beads for you is truly an intuitive practice.
 As you start searching for the right one for you, you’ll find mala bead necklaces that come in all different colors and often are made of different materials.
 Some of these materials might include gemstones, pearls, wood, and lotus seeds.